gabriquaranta/workout-tracker-ios/README.md

   - A live in-app timer tracks the total session duration.
   - Check off sets as you complete them with satisfying **haptic feedback**.
   - An automatic rest timer starts after each set, with a system notification when time is up.
+  - Edit any set inline while you train with quick steppers or direct text entry for reps, weight, and rest.

 - **Qualitative & Quantitative Tracking**: